steve-alex/finito/README.md

-TLDR: API for a task manager application, that doesn't suck.
+TLDR: API for a task manager application.